Rothamsted/rdf2pg/README.md

 ### ID Converters

 As explained above, node labels, relation types and node/relation property names can be converted from URIs or literals.
-We have a simple [default converter](TODO) and we are working on more options.
-You can even defined your own Java-based converter and configure it via Spring, by using the beans named `nodeLabelIdConverter`, `relationIdConverter`, `propertyIdConverter`.
+We have a simple [default converter](rdf2neo/src/main/java/uk/ac/rothamsted/rdf/neo4j/idconvert/DefaultIri2IdConverter.java) and we are working on more options.
+You can even define your own Java-based converter and configure it via Spring, by using the beans named `nodeLabelIdConverter`, `relationIdConverter`, `propertyIdConverter`.
 For instance:

 ```xml
 <beans...>